 The Jaffe Stroke Center at Maimonides

-Recognized six years in a row with Target: Stroke Honor Roll from the American Stroke Association
+Recognized Eight years in a row with Target: Stroke Honor Roll Elite Plus from the American Stroke Association

-The Jaffe Stroke Center at Maimonides is recognized for excellence in stroke care.
-The American Stroke Association has recognized Maimonides for six consecutive years with its Get With the Guidelines – Stroke Gold Plus and Target Stroke “Elite Plus” honor roll.
-Maimonides Medical Center is one of the first Joint Commission Certified Primary Stroke Centers in New York.
+The Jaffe Stroke Center at Maimonides is widely renowned for excellence in stroke care.
+In fact, the American Stroke Association has recognized Maimonides for eight consecutive years with its Get With the Guidelines-Stroke Gold Plus and Target Stroke “Elite Plus” honor roll.

 Call 718-283-7670 to make an appointment with a stroke specialist or request an appointment online today.